ajsmit/R_courses/content/quantecol/chapters/02a-biodiversity.md

 weight: 3
 ---

+> ***Biodiversity** The variability among living organisms from all sources including, *inter alia*, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems.*
+>
+> --- Convention on Biological Diversity

+Species diversity is a measure of diversity in a specific habitat, ecological community, or ecosystem.
+It considers three important concepts about how species are distributed in space: **richness**, **abundance**, and **evenness**.

+Note that when ecologists talk about 'biodiversity' they might not necessarily be interested in ALL the plants and animals and things that are neither plant nor animal that occur at a particular place.
+Some ecologists are interested in ants and moths.
+Others might find fishes more insightful.
+Some even like marine mammals!
+I prefer seaweeds for my own personal reasons.
+So, the analysis of biodiversity data might often be constrained to some higher-level taxon, such as all angiosperms in a landscape, or reptiles, etc. (but all species are sampled in the higher-level taxon).
+Some ecological questions benefit from comparisons of diversity assessments among selected taxa (avifauna vs. small mammals, for example), as this focus might address some particular ecological hypothesis---the bird vs. small mammal comparison might reveal something about how barriers such as streams and rivers structure biodiversity patterns.
+In our examples we will use such focused datasets.

-In this Chapter we will look at the various measures of biodiversity, viz. α-, β- and γ-diversity.
+In this Chapter we start by looking at the various measures of biodiversity, viz. α-, β- and γ-diversity.
 Deeper analysis is and compulsory reading is provided by David Zelený on his [Analysis of community data in R](https://www.davidzeleny.net/anadat-r/doku.php/en:diversity_analysis) website.

 <!--- # Topic 2: Measures of biodiversity --->

 ## Three measures of biodiversity

 Three measures of biodiversity were coined by [Whittaker in 1972](/pdf/BCB743/Whittaker_1972.pdf), and the concepts were 'modernised' by [Jurasinski et al in 2009](/pdf/BCB743/Jurasinski_et_al_2009.pdf).
-They represent the measurement of biodiversity across different spatial scales. α- and γ-diversity simply express the total number of species in an area.
+They represent the measurement of biodiversity *across different spatial scales*. α- and γ-diversity simply express the total number of species in an area.
 The first, α-diversity, is a representation of the number of species at the small (local) scale, such as within a quadrat, transect, plot, or trawl.
 Multiples of these are nested within a larger region (or ecosystem etc.) and serve as replicates, and it is the complete number of species across all of these replicates that indicates the diversity at a larger scale---this is called γ-diversity. β-diversity refers to the change in species composition among samples (sites).

-We will use data on the seaweeds of South Africa to demonstrate these ideas.
-The **vegan** package offers [various functions](/pdf/BCB743/Oksanen_diversity-vegan.pdf) to calculate diversity indices, as desmonstrated below.
+We will start by using data on the seaweeds of South Africa to demonstrate some ideas around diversity measures.
+The **vegan** package offers [various functions](/pdf/BCB743/Oksanen_diversity-vegan.pdf) to calculate diversity indices, as demonstrated below.

 ## The South African seaweed data